NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 ## 3: Communications courtesy
 - Visitors should contact a CDF member (Associate and above) when approaching Rauros.
 Failing that, defenders may engage as needed.
 Visitors should likewise remain unarmed whilst present.
 - This sim and group houses members from other militaries and unaffiliated groups and communities.
 Please treat others with respect and keep the out-of-combat axe grinding for elsewhere, be it on voice, inworld voice, chat or IMs.
-- The OIC (Officer in Command) is responsible for the forces attacking / defending, be they members of the group, militia or lonewolves fighting alongside attackers or defenders.
+- The OIC (Officer in Cummand) is responsible for the forces attacking / defending, be they members of the group, militia or lonewolves fighting alongside attackers or defenders.
 - When entering with intent to raid, declare an O.I.C. and await response.
 This can be done to one of the members active on base.
 - During combat, please act professional.
 If you act as if you believe you have the power to dictate what we should do, you will be asked to stop or find someone else to take over.
 Same goes for acting like a manchild.
 - Violations will be noted and approached in the following order depending on continuation and/or severity.
 Individuals and/or objects found to threaten simulator stability or the well-being of our members risk being removed without warning: